-The very first thing you should do is to uninstall unused apps on Mac.
+The very first thing you should do is to uninstall unused apps on your Mac.
 Uninstalling and deleting apps is pretty easy.
 You just have to check your Applications folder and drag the unused app to the Trash.
 And then move to the Trash and empty them.
 Also, make sure to delete all the other associated files by deleting the service file folder located in the library.

 Restart Your Mac

 Most of the time causing the Mac running slow is that we don’t shut down our Mac or restart them.
-It is understandable, Macs are so powerful, stable and efficient than Windows computers, so it seems that you don’t have any reasons to restart them.
+It is understandable, Macs are so powerful, stable, and more efficient than Windows computers, so it seems that you don’t have any reasons to restart them.
 But the fact is restarting your Mac speeds up your Mac.
 Restarting the Mac will close down the apps that you are not using and clear the cache files on Mac by itself.

 Sort your Desktop and Finder

-Keeping your Mac desktop tidy helps your Mac improve the performance.
+Keeping your Mac desktop tidy helps your Mac improve its performance.
 And customizing files that should show up whenever you open the finder.
 Finder is awesome, it helps you find anything that you want from your Mac.
 Whenever you open up a new finder window, all your files show up.
-If you have a lot of files especially photos and videos it will slow down your Mac.
+If you have a lot of files, especially photos and videos it will slow down your Mac.
 Choosing the files you want to display any time you open the finder window will definitely speed up your Mac.

 Close Browser Windows